Robert Mulligan | Subjects

 studio staircase set, Plummer's office and hall: Inside Daisy Clover, warehouse: The Nickel Ride)

-- Circles (looking through circular rifle scopes: The Invisible Killer,
+looking through circular rifle scopes, flashlight, stool in doctor's office: The Invisible Killer,

 window outside hero and heroine's home: The Spiral Road,

 tire swing, rolling in tire: To Kill a Mockingbird,

 circular region in bathroom mirror: Love With the Proper Stranger)

 - Color schemes for individual scenes: large amounts of white,

 mixed in with some dominant bright color - producing scenes in